PataphysicalSociety/soupault.app/site/tips-and-tricks/faq.md

 No, there isn't.

-A "safe mode" that disallows execution of external commands would limit soupault's usefulness, because being able to bring external tools to its workflows is one of the main design points.
+A "safe mode" that disallows execution of external commands would limit soupault's usefulness because being able to bring external tools to its workflows is one of the main design points.

-Trying to guess what is safe and what is not also is very error-prone and can give a false sense of security.
+There is no reliable way to automatically determine what is safe and what isn't and as long as there is a way to execute one external program and pass data to it, there's likely a way to execute anything.

 If you want to run soupault on untrusted data, use your operating system's isolation capabilities (virtual machines or containers).

 <h2 id="edge-cases">Edge cases</h2>